Anyway, today's prompt is 'make or eat a traditional local dish' and tomorrow's is 'honour a human (or non-human) that inspires yours veganism'.

 So I thought I would take the opportunity to share a post that I shared last year for Vegan Mofo, as this touches on both: it is filled with lots of Welsh vegan goodness, some traditional and some original and its respectfully acknowledges St David, the patron Saint of Wales who was a vegetarian.
 St David only ate bread, herbs, vegetables and bread and drank only water.

 Many of these recipes that I have created over the years are made with Welsh ingredients including Laverbread - a seaweed, but also leeks - a national emblem Wales.

-As well as these vegan 'Welsh faggots' aka 'meatballs' which I have recently remade with vital wheat gluten that I got from Suma Wholefoods.
+As well as these vegan 'Welsh faggots' aka 'meatballs' which I have recently remade with vital wheat gluten.
 The vegan Seitan Welsh faggot are a a lot more darker than these featured above.
 You will also find vegan Welsh 'Rarebit' based on this recipe, Welsh Laverbread Cakes, Welsh Laverbread Burgers, Welsh Chilli Con Carne made with red peppers, white beans and leeks - the colours of the Welsh Flag in a bowl and a Welsh Dragon Pie.

 Vegan Welsh Cakes in the shape of a heart for St Dwynwen's Day, Wales's very own Valentines Day.

 I've made a vegan Bara Brith too, many times in fact but never round to taking a good picture of it, as well as a vegan Welsh Laverbread Caviar, which have dubbed Welsh Vegetarian/Vegan Woman's Caviar, but I will showcase that soon, alongside my vegan Laverbread and 'Cheese' Scones!
 So if you stick around you will eventually see them making an appearance.